-The Oil and Gas Division monitors oil and gas operations in the state through the efforts of both the program offices in Austin and the ten district offices, each assigned to one of three regional districts.
-A district map is available on the Commission's website.
-Comprehensive permitting and reporting requirements enable the Commission to track the compliance status of oil and gas operations.
-In addition, the 173 inspectors as of February 28, 2021, assigned throughout the state's oil and gas producing regions, devote their time to overseeing oil and gas operations in the field.
+The Oil and Gas Division monitors oil and gas operations in the state through the efforts of both the program offices in Austin and staff across twelve districts, each assigned to one of ten district offices that are divided into three regional districts, as shown in Figure 2.
+Comprehensive permitting and reporting requirements enable the Commission to track the compliance status of oil and gas operations The Commission has 185 inspectors assigned throughout the state's oil and gas producing regions who devote their time to overseeing oil and gas operations in the field.